VITAE

 Drama Desk Nomination Outstanding supporting actor in a musical, Parade

-Ovation Winner Best Supporting Actor in a musical, Parade
+Ovation Winner Best Supporting Actor in a Musical, Parade

-NAACP Winner Best Actor in a musical, The Color Purple
+NAACP Winner Best Actor in a Musical, The Color Purple

 Eugene O’Neill Semi-Finalist Best New Works, Play; The Sisters of Rosewall High